Triumph over Tumor

 Full of wonder, I keep, asking myself “I really went through all that?”
 Chills go all over my spine, arms and sense of awareness.
 Tears fall and I hurry to wipe them out of the way as I write this story.

-The search was on, red lights flashing, for some surgeon in the wider world who could remove a large, benign shmenign brain tumor at the base of my skull.
+The search was on, red lights flashing, for some surgeon in the wider world who could remove a large, benign brain tumor at the base of my skull.
 It was crushing all the nerves between my head and spine.
-That Petroclival Tentorial Meningioma threatened my ability to see, move, hear, speak, taste and smell.
+That Petroclival Tentorial Meningioma threatened my ability to see, move, hear, speak, taste, and smell.

 I was sent home from the hospital as there was nothing for me to do until that surgeon would be found.
 Each time I took a nap, I wondered if I would wake up from it, or if I’d want to.
 Friends and doctors were searching out the medical world, looking for someone who could remove my tumor without killing me in the process.
 We found those steady hands in the USA and Israel.
 Both medical professionals were tops in their field.
 Some of their colleagues had been afraid to even open me up.
 The surgery I needed could not go the least bit wrong or I’d lose my life, if not the quality of that life, on the operating table.

 Friends offered to pay my airfare to America to let an NIH expert do the operation.
 I declined to leave the Holy Land, and chose to let candidate #2, a local neurosurgeon, save my life.
-I adamantly told my skeptical loved ones, “I made aliya.
+I adamantly told my skeptical loved ones, “I made aliyah.
 My mazal is here, not elsewhere.”
-I begged HaShem to save me, and to put good responses in my mouth.
+I begged Hashem to save me, and to put good responses in my mouth.
 I was functioning on a level I struggle to describe.
 I had one chance to stay alive and I chose to behave as if it would work.
-I should have earned as Oscar for putting up that brave front.
+I should have earned an Oscar for putting up that brave front.

-I used to supervise medical records in the USA, speak medicalese and know far more about disease processes than the average person.
+I used to supervise medical records in the USA, speak “medicalese”, and know far more about disease processes than the average person.
 My neurosurgeon and I met to map out my survival plan.
 I trembled as he described the situation.
 Further tumor growth would threaten to end my heartbeats.
 I almost screamed as I realized “It will press the medulla oblongata portion of my lower brain stem.
 It controls heartbeat.
 OH MY GOD!”

 I was about to swallow the drugs to make me sleep for August 2005 surgery when my surgeon came to my bedside.
 “Come to my hospital office – I just thought of a better approach for saving you.
 I need you to agree to the procedure.”
 I sucked in my pride as a modest lady and scurried to his clinic in my bathrobe and PJs monogrammed with the hospital logo.
 I needed to learn about Plan B. My doctor demonstrated on the MRIs that he could make a fronto-orbital entry and pull the tumor out through a “space” in my brain called a “sinus.”
 Such a procedure would minimize the need to touch the web of nerves trapping the tumor within them far better than Plan A. It would leave me with a slightly deformed face that “would heal over time,” and “most likely cocked eyes with permanent double vision.”
 I considered the options aloud.
 “I can learn to adjust to double vision and looks aren’t everything.”
 In my heart I decided to wear sunglasses for the rest of my life.
 I needed some form of life-saving surgery.
 The only other option was slow death in painful agony.
 I signed for Plan B and off we went.
 Sort of.